 But, on occasion, your home wi-fi signal may seem weak or you may struggle to pick it up in certain rooms.
-Here are some tips for boosting your home wi-fi.
+Here are some simple tips for boosting your home wi-fi.
 Check out the video below for more tips.

 Step 1: The right router location

 Thick walls are the enemy of wi-fi.
 They simply block the signal.
 Position your wi-fi router in a central location, so its signal has as few obstructions as possible.
 Ideally, it needs to have plenty of clear space around it.

 Try putting it on a shelf at around waist height or on a desk.
 Avoid putting it on the floor or close to a TV, as metal objects scatter your signal.

 Read more in our article: Improve your wi-fi signal: is your router in the right place?